Stanford strikes again.

 1. The number of women infected who may not know who gave them genital herpes; and

-2. Future women Dr. Clusin plans on dating who are likewise unaware he could infect them, because the various educational and medical “societies” he belongs: appear to shield him.
+2. The number of women Dr. Clusin plans on dating in the future, who are likewise unaware he could infect them, because the various educational and medical “societies” he belongs, appear to shield him.

 Much like the police in San Mateo County.
 More on that later.

 However, thanks to the determination of wife number three, the jig may be up for Dr. Clusin’s much protected secrecy.
 As revealed in the nearly one million dollar award against Dr. Clusin, his behavior is likely to strike many as, completely off-the-rails.
 Also, dangerous.
 Oh, fast fact: Dr. Clusin has tenure at Stanford.

 Also, Clusin travels.
 So,

 <——- Don’t believe him

 <——- Don’t encourage him